sphinx-doc/sphinx/doc/extdev/index.rst

 notifies Sphinx of everything the extension offers -- see the extension tutorial for examples.

+.. versionadded:: 1.3
+   The ``setup()`` function can return a string, this is treated by Sphinx as the version of the extension and used for informational purposes such as the traceback file when an exception occurs.

 The configuration file itself can be treated as an extension if it contains a ``setup()`` function.
 All other extensions to load must be listed in the :confval:`extensions` configuration value.